MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 When a data source is encountered during a query evaluation, the M engine will try to find matching credentials.
 If no credentials are found, the engine returns an special error which results in a credential prompt in Power Query.

-The *Kind* value comes from [Data Source Kind] definition.
+The *Kind* value comes from [Data Source Kind](HandlingDataAccess.md#data-source-kind definition.

-The *Path* value is derived from the _required parameters_ of your [data source function](#data-source-functions).
+The *Path* value is derived from the _required parameters_ of your [data source function](HandlingDataAccess#data-source-functions).
 Optional parameters are not factored into the data source path identifier.
 As a result, all data source functions associated with a data source kind must have the same parameters.
 There is special handling for functions that have a single parameter of type `Uri.Type`.
 See the [section below](#functions-with-an-uri-parameter) for details.